Steps to Orientation

 Please email studentlife@warren-wilson.edu with any questions.

-Start your First-Year Student Workbook
+Start your Advising Workbook

-10. Take Your Placement Tests
+13. Take Your Placement Tests

 At Warren Wilson College, we use placement tests to help determine the best level for you to begin your academic coursework.
 These tests are used to measure where you are right now.
 It’s important you take them seriously, but don’t feel pressure to study or prepare too much.
 Basically, we want a snapshot of where you are, so we know where you should start.
 These placement tests are hosted on our e-learning platform called Moodle.
-You will need to login to Moodle using your WWC username and password (refer to instructions in the step above).
+You will need to login to Moodle using your WWC username and password (refer to the instructions in the step above).

 Math Placement Exam